Share

 Risk management

-Risk management is a process that project managers use to manage and mitigate risks in a project.
+Risk management is a process to manage and mitigate risks in a project.
 It’s a proactive process that figures out potential risks and controls them if they occur.

-So, risk analysis and identification are part of the risk management process.
+Therefore, risk analysis and risk identification are part of the risk management process.

 What are the benefits of risk assessment?